tejaspatel-jt/my-another-mvc-web-app/README.md

         - `add-migration "Add User Role" -context UserDbContext`
     - updated database using command ....
         - `update-database -context UserDbContext`
-- Manually added role `Admin` to the user which we can use for logging in
+- Manually added role `Admin` to the user which we can use for logging In.
 - new claim added to `CreateToken` fun of `AuthService`.
 ```
 new Claim(ClaimTypes.Role, user.Role)